What Students Say

 “Stellasue provided a pathway to craft, expressiveness and the secrets of the heart.”

 In my ongoing struggle to move beyond the language of social science, Stellasue provided a pathway to craft, expressiveness and the secrets of the heart.
 Truly, she is an inspired teacher.
 Her remarkable insight and compassion are available to writers and poets across the age span, even those approaching eighty!

 Sim Warkov, Marin, California

 If you are lucky and brave enough to work individually with Stellasue Lee, you will grow both as a writer and a person.
 I came to Stellasue as a published poet, psychotherapist in private practice and college writing instructor.
 She brought me new ideas, poets and exercises; pushed me; held me to deadlines; and helped me to trust my authentic voice.
-Stellasue was ( and is!) my teacher, mentor, friend, wise woman, and the harshest critic I have ever had.
-She cared enough about me and my work to plant seeds, supply nourishing soil, pull the weeds, prune as needed, fertilize and let me grow in my own way.
-I will always be grateful to Stellasue Lee.
+Stellasue is my teacher, mentor, friend, wise woman, and the harshest critic I have ever had.
+She cared enough about me and my work to plant seeds supply nourishing soil, pull the weeds, prune as needed, fertilize and let me grow in my own way.
+I will always be grateful.

 When I met Stellasue Lee I knew nothing about poetry.
 However, I had a project that required me to improve my writing skills, so I signed up for lessons.
 With that small decision, I have changed my life.
 During our time together Stellasue taught me much more than how to write (although she certainly did that!).
 She taught me how to see my life more clearly, how to express what I feel and know, and how to share my thoughts in a way that others might find interesting.
 I could not be more grateful for this encouraging, compassionate and skilled teacher.